hae-sung-oh/hae-sung-oh.github.io/itcamp.md

 # About Creative IT Camp
 POSTECH Convergence IT Engineering holds academic camps every summer session for high school students.

-I volunteered as a team leader, photographer, and video editor in 2016, and 2018.
+I volunteered as a team leader, photographer, and video editor on Aug 2016 and Aug 2018.

 <br/>